linearray/mealstrom/README.md

 NB *Action* is the type you use to represent the *effects* you want to run.

-Because the states, events, actions as well as the transition/effects functions are just Haskell data types and code, you can go crazy, but for now consider this simple example of a system a surgical ward might have to model its "business logic":
+Because the states, events, actions as well as the transition/effects functions are just Haskell data types and code, you can go crazy, but for now let's expand on the simple example above:

 ```
 -- |Calculates current number of specified limb on patient
 -- Boldly assumes every patient comes in with full set of limbs
-limbsOnPatient :: LimbSurgery -> Limb -> Int
+limbsOnPatient :: [LimbSurgery] -> Limb -> Int
 limbsOnPatient ops limb =
-    foldr (\op acc -> case op of
+    foldr (\op acc -> if
-        (Removed limb)  -> acc-1
+            | op == Removed limb  -> acc-1
-        (Attached limb) -> acc+1
+            | op == Attached limb -> acc+1
-        _               -> acc) 2 ops
+            | otherwise           -> acc) 2 ops

 cost :: LimbSurgery -> Integer
 cost (Removed Arm)   =  5000